 Reason for Change

 After considering overall flow of PN Establishment & Registration, KDDI found that part of Entity-User Key assignment should be changed for readability.
 Specifically, in PNGW initiated assignment, while the existing example flow shows that PN GW obtains seed/certificate before receiving key assignment request from PNE, more usual flow is that PNGW obtains seed/certificate after receiving the request from PNE.
-Based on this notion, this CR revises the flow of PN GW initiated assignment flow.Impact on Backward Compatibility
+Based on this notion, this CR revises the flow of PN GW initiated assignment flow.

+R01: Based on feedbacks in the Sorrento meeting, the authors made the following modifications.

+Based on a comment from NEC delegate, R01 replaces “CPNS Server/PNGW initiated assignment” with “CPNS Server/PN GW generated assignment”.

+Based on a comment from NEC delegate, R01 deletes sub ballet in step 1 in Appendix B.1.1 and B.1.2

+Based on a comment from Samsung delegate, R01 revises a flow of PN Establishment and Registration (CR0032).
+In accordance with the revision, related flows (i.e. Figures 7 and 8) were also revised.

+Impact on Backward Compatibility

 N/A